What is HIS

 Message integration technologies allow enterprise IT professionals and developers to integrate IBM WebSphere MQ with Microsoft server infrastructure.
 WCF Channel for WebSphere MQ allows enterprise developers to send/receive MQ messages between WCF and heterogeneous programs, such as mainframe CICS and IMS, or homogenous applications, such as a peer WCF channel stack.
 Built on technology from TI, Message Integrator offers a Visual Studio plug-in designer to define metadata for converting the MQ message payload and a .NET interface for wrapping instances of the WCF Channel across WebSphere MQ infrastructure.

-Host Integration Server 2013 Message Integrator enables IT professionals and enterprise developers to integrate BizTalk Server and Windows Communications Foundation applications with existing programs, messages and data through IBM WebSphere MQ infrastructure.
+HIS Message Integrator enables IT professionals and enterprise developers to integrate BizTalk Server and Windows Communications Foundation applications with existing programs, messages and data through IBM WebSphere MQ infrastructure.

 Enterprise Single Sign-On (ESSO) allows enterprises to integrate Windows Active Directory (AD) accounts to IBM host system credentials.
 Enterprise IT administrators map host credentials to AD accounts, storing these in an encrypted SQL Server database.
 Enterprise IT professionals and developers can retrieve these mappings at runtime from within HIS features and using the ESSO SDK.